Skip to main content

 Español

-Cancer can sometimes appear to “run in families” even if it is not caused by an inherited variant.
-For example, a shared environment or lifestyle, such as tobacco use, can cause similar cancers to develop among family members.
-However, certain patterns that are seen in members of a family—such as the types of cancer that develop, other non-cancer conditions that are seen, and the ages at which cancer typically develops—may suggest the presence of an inherited susceptibility to cancer.
+Cancer can sometimes appear to run in families even if there is not an inherited harmful genetic change in the family.
+For example, a shared environment or behavior, such as tobacco use, can cause similar cancers to develop among family members.
+However, certain patterns that are seen in members of a family—such as the types of cancer that develop, other non-cancer conditions that are seen, and the ages at which cancer typically develops—may suggest the presence of an inherited harmful genetic change that is increasing the risk for cancer.

-Who should consider genetic testing for cancer risk?
+Who should consider genetic testing for inherited cancer risk?

-• Cancer was diagnosed at an unusually young age
+• Cancer was diagnosed at a young age (for example, colon cancer diagnosed before age 50)

 • Several different types of cancer occurred in the same person